DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 This clears the back stack and prevents returning to authentication flows after login.
 The same technique is used for redirecting users after social login or OTP verification.

+This approach also ensures backstack cleanliness — users are not able to navigate back into the login flow after authentication, reinforcing expected navigation behavior.

 ---

 #### Future Considerations